netlify/build/CONTRIBUTING.md

 To test a beta release of `@netlify/build` in a site on Netlify, set the environment variable `NETLIFY_BUILD_CLI_VERSION` to the NPM tag you wish to use.

-## Requirements

-Linting is performed with ESLint using the [following configuration](.eslintrc.json).

-Prettification is performed with Prettier using the [following configuration](.prettierrc.json).

-After submitting the pull request, please make sure the Continuous Integration checks are passing.
+After submitting the pull request, please make sure the Continuous Integration checks (GitHub actions) are passing.